The rhythm of drumming is easy for our body, as is the rhythm of our mother's heartbeat.

 We are constantly surrounded by rhythm

-In our life, a constant rhythm is present that already begins when we feel our mother's heartbeat for the first time in the womb.
-Every form of drumming has the ability to connect us with our own natural rhythms as well as the rhythms of the earth and the people around us.
+A constant rhythm is present in our lives, beginning when we first feel our mother's heartbeat in the womb.
+Every form of drumming has the ability to connect us to our own natural rhythms, as well as those of the earth and the people around us.

-The drum symbolizes the heart and by drumming, both our minds are stimulated and moved our souls.
+The drum symbolizes the heart, and drumming are both stimulated and moved our minds.
 It enables us to reach a place deep inside, where we are aware About us the mind, our body and the essential connection between both.

-Sabrina Mader tells us something about the drum and musicians with percussion instruments as a healing passion.
-In the meantime, the Upper Austrian has been accompanying the drumming for over 20 years.
+In the following video, Austrian experiential educator Sabrina Mader about the drum and playing percussion instruments as a healing passion.
+The Salzburg native has been drumming for over 20 years.

 If you want to learn more about it, please visit your homepage at www.erlebedich.at.